The chief operating officer of IU Southeast, Chancellor Ray Wallace is responsible for the administration and management of the campus.

 To learn more about Vice Chancellor Betty Russo and the Advancement team, please visit the Office of Advancement website.

-Vice Chancellor for Administrative Affairs
+Vice Chancellor for Administration and Finance

 To learn more about Vice Chancellor Dana Wavle, visit the Office of Administrative Affairs website.